robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 ## Markdown editors

 Because of the simple MD syntax, basically any text editor is suitable for editing markdown files.
 The formatting tags are written in plain text and easy to remember.
 Therefore, the author is not distracted by looking around for layout options with the mouse.
-For several popular text editors, such as vim (<http://www.vim.org/>), GNU Emacs (<https://www.gnu.org/software/emacs/>), atom (<https://atom.io/>) or geany (<http://www.geany.org/>), plugins provide additional functionality for markdown editing, e.g. syntax highlighting, command helpers, live preview or structure browsing.
+For several popular text editors, such as vim (<http://www.vim.org/>), GNU Emacs (<https://www.gnu.org/software/emacs/>), atom (<https://atom.io/>) or geany (<http://www.geany.org/>), plugins provide additional functionality for markdown editing, e.g. syntax highlighting, command helpers, live preview or structure browsing.<br>
 Also various dedicated mardown editors have been published.
-Many of those are cross-platform compatible, such as Abricotine (<http://abricotine.brrd.fr/>), Ghostview (<https://github.com/wereturtle/ghostwriter>) and CuteMarkEd (<https://cloose.github.io/CuteMarkEd/>).
+Many of those are cross-platform compatible, such as Abricotine (<http://abricotine.brrd.fr/>), Ghostview (<https://github.com/wereturtle/ghostwriter>) and CuteMarkEd (<https://cloose.github.io/CuteMarkEd/>).<br>
 The lightweight format is also ideal for writing on mobile devices.
 Numerous applications are available on the App stors for Android and iOS systems.
-The programs Swype and Dragon (<http://www.nuance.com/>) facilitate the input of text on such devices by guessing words from gestures and speach recognition (dictation).
+The programs Swype and Dragon (<http://www.nuance.com/>) facilitate the input of text on such devices by guessing words from gestures and speach recognition (dictation).<br>
 **Fig. 5.** shows the editing of a text with the markdown editor CuteMarkEd.

 ![CuteMarkEd editor](fig-cutemarked-editor.png)<br>